tritch/Getting-and-Cleaning-Data-Course-Project/codebook.md

 ##Variable Descriptions

-The following variables are common to both the first and second tidy data sets `merged dataset.txt` and `average.data.txt`.
+The following variables are included in the tidy data set `average.data.txt`.

 Variable	|	Description
 --------------------|-------------------------------------------------------------------------